tauqua/dolphin/docs/DynamicInputTextures/DynamicInputTexturesV2.md

 The single key case works well when an image maps directly to Dolphin's emulated controller bindings.
 However, what about the case where there is a dpad icon?
 Dolphin has four mappings for that.
 This is where a "bind_type" of ``multi`` is helpful.

 When binding a multi button icon, there are two scenarios.
-1) The user has all the buttons mapped and there is a coorsponding host icon for that.
+1) The user has all the buttons mapped and there is a corresponding host icon for that.
 2) The user hasn't mapped all the buttons, so we must map each to a portion of the image.

 Here's an example of that: